WoefulWolf/puredds/README.md

 - **BC3 (DXT4/DXT5)**: RGB compression with interpolated alpha
 - **BC4**: Single-channel compression (grayscale)
 - **BC5**: Two-channel compression (typically for normal maps)
+- **BC7**: High-quality RGB/RGBA compression with multiple encoding modes

 Both legacy FourCC formats and DX10 DXGI formats are supported.

+## Performance Note

+**First-time decompression**: The first time you decompress a texture in each format, Numba will compile the decompression functions to machine code.
+This compilation takes a few seconds but only happens once.
+The compiled code is cached, so subsequent runs will be significantly faster.

+For optimal performance in production:
+- Warm up the cache by decompressing a sample texture of each format you'll use
+- Distribute the Numba cache directory (`__pycache__/*.nbc` files) with your application if needed

 ## Building from Source